All Episodes

 And that's why it was worded the way it was.

-This guy 51% said living without a spouse.
+This guy, 51% said living without a spouse.

-The headline said something about marriage, but in the the body of the story, living without a spouse.
+The headline said something about marriage, but in the body of the story, living without a spouse.

 And they also include other areas where you do have a spouse, but you're not living with them.